Glauco-Lustosa/Calculator/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-This project is a task organizer it is separated into two topics Completed and Not Completed.
-This app have filters for better organization based on those topics.
+This project is a simple calculator project.

 This app is needed for a few points:

-<strong>Improves your memory:</strong> A to-do list works as an external memory helper.
-It is only possible to store some information at one time.
-Keep a to-do list and you'll be able to keep track of everything, rather than just some of the tasks you need to do.
-Your to-do list will also reinforce the information, which makes it less likely that you'll forget something.

-<strong>Increases productivity:</strong> A to-do list lets you prioritize the most important tasks.
-This means you don't waste time on tasks that don't require your immediate attention.
-Your list will help you stay focused on the most important tasks.

-<strong>Helps with motivation:</strong> To-do lists are a great motivational tool because you can use them to clarify your goals.
-You can break your long-term goal down into smaller, more achievable short-term goals, and as you tick each one off your list, your confidence will increase.
+<strong>Improves Logic Skills</strong>

+<strong>Increases ReactJS Aknowlegdment</strong>

-This is Just a few points, but the main reason this one was created is because it's a great workout for anyone trying to learn a new framework or library, with concepts of manipulation, deletion, addition and memory management.
+This is Just a few points, but the main reason this one was created is because it's a great workout for anyone trying to learn a new framework or library, with concepts of manipulation of data, grid layout, hooks.

 <p align="right">(<a href="#top">back to top</a>)</p>